 I just made this amazing Sweet Potato and Kale Pesto Pizza with it and it was amazing.
 That recipe is coming up next.

-1. Sift both flours into a large mixing bowl and add the salt.
+1. Sift 2 cups of all-purpose flour and 1 cup of semolina flour into a large mixing bowl and add 2 teaspoons of kosher salt.

-2. Warm the water to 120 degrees F in a small sauce pot.
+2. Warm 1 cup of water to 120 degrees F in a small sauce pot.
 Shouldn’t take more than a few minutes at most.

 3. Now let’s proof the yeast.
 You don’t have to do this but there is nothing more frustrating than making fresh dough of any sort and having it not rise.
 And proofing only takes but five minutes.
-Add the sugar and warm water to a clear measuring cup and mix it until the sugar dissolves.
-Then add in the yeast without stirring it.
+Add 1/4 teaspoon of sugar and 1 cup of warm water to a clear measuring cup and mix it until the sugar dissolves.
+Then add in 1 tablespoon of yeast without stirring it.
 If the yeast is active, you will see bubbles or a thick foamy top like that of beer stout at the end of five minutes.
 This means this yeast is good to go!

 4. Add the yeast mixture to the flour.
 You always add wet ingredients to dry to prevent lumps and the flour from getting overworked.